BlaT2512/HydroSoil/README.md

 ![HydroSoil Logo](extras/Icon-256.png)
 ![hydrOS Logo](extras/hydrOS.png)

-Official Repository for the hydrOS, the operating system behind HydroSoil: Smart Irrigation Solutions.
+Official Repository for the hydrOS, the operating system behind HydroSoil: Smart Irrigation Solutions products.

 # FYI: hydrOS is still in beta and unsuitable for stable use.
 Ensure you back up your data or run this in a safe environment if testing.